Genez-io/genez-io.github.io/content/posts/web3_app.md

 It is recommended to test your project locally before deploying it to make sure that everything works as expected.
 Execute the following commands to change the directory and start a local testing process:

-Make sure that you are in the `server-blockchain-project` directory:
+Make sure that you are in the `server` directory:
 ```
-cd ../server-blockchain-project
+cd ../server
 ```

 Run the following command to start a local testing process: